Sobhangh/IDP-Z3/docs/IDPLanguage.rst

     (optional) configure the user interface of the Interactive Consultant

-The skeleton of an IDP program is thus as follows:
+The basic skeleton of an IDP knowledge base is thus as follows:

 .. code-block::